leihuang23/leihuang.me-source/content/posts/learn-batching-from-llm.md

 showToc: false
 ---

-I was reviewing my old notebook and came across a piece of code that I took from somewhere many years ago.
+III was reviewing my old notebook and came across a piece of code that I took from somewhere many years ago.
 I asked Claude 3.7 Sonnet about this code, and here's the conversation:

 {{<user>}}
 Take a look at the following code: